VerdantLeaf/RISC-V/README.md

 ## Current status:

-- ID stage should be complete and starting to testbench.
+- ID stage has been completed and testbenched.
 - Instruction decoder has been completed and testbenched.
 - Immediate generator has been completed and testbenched.
 - Register file design has been completed and testbenched.